 e.g. This is Matthew Gonshaw.
 If you see him near ANY birds nests then let the police know immediately!!
 Gonshaw is a serial egg collector and has an ASBO banning him from entering Scotland in the breeding season for the next 10 years!
 Gonshaw has already served four prison sentences for stealing birds eggs and with a ban from Scotland, it is thought that he may target other areas of the country, including the South West.
 Gonshaw is a major target…

-I'm 24, and have been birding for about twelve years.
-I am addicted to the thrill of rarity finding, but at the same time have a great passion for my local patch - the Axe Estuary in Devon, which I share with many other dedicated local patch birders.
-I am a trainee bird ringer and am keen on most other forms of wildlife and natural beauty, especially moths...
+Seaton, Devon, United Kingdom - I'm 32 and have been birding for over seventeen years.
+I have a great passion for my local patch - the Axe Estuary in Devon, which I share with many other dedicated local patch birders.
+Birds (especially rarity finding) and bird ringing are my top interests, but I also love moths, dragonflies, butterflies, and most of all my family.

 Birdwatching around the Kingsbridge / Salcombe EstuaryThe following birds have been recorded around the Estuary with those in red having been seen at High House or Bowcombe Creek…